Santo Niño, Samar

 Formerly known as Limbancauayan, it consists of the northern island of Camandag and the larger Santo Niño Island about 3.1 km to the south.
 In between those two islands is the smaller Pilar Island.
 The municipality's poblacion (town center) is located in Santo Niño Island.

 History

 This town has an ancient Bisayan name Limbankawayan which derived from the word limba meaning red and kawayan means bamboo thus a red colored bamboo (phyllostachys iridescens) which is abundant during those days.

 It was separated from Calbayog and made a pueblo and a parish by a Royal Decree of September 29, 1898.
 The Bishop of Cebu had recommended in 1895 that it achieve parish status, though final approval and confirmation was not relayed from Madrid through Manila until the year 1897.

 Geography

-The islands are located in the Samar Sea about 24 km south-west of Calbayog on the main island of Samar.
+Santo Niño consists of three islands: Santo Niño Island, Camandag Island and Pilar Island.
+These islands are located in the Samar Sea about 24 km south-west of Calbayog on the main island of Samar.